Discover Retail Paradise

 It turns out, the prophesized demise of the mall that river of ink has been spilled about hasn’t quite come to pass — and Auckland’s shopping malls aren’t relinquishing their cultural-institution status without a fight.

-In fact, it seems recently we have been awash with new mall openings and redesigns, albeit with a focus on dining and entertainment to secure their status as a social meeting place in the world obsessed with transitioning everything to the cyber realm.
+In fact, it seems that recently, we have been awash with new mall openings and redesigns, albeit with a focus on dining and entertainment to secure their status as a social meeting place in a world obsessed with transitioning everything to the cyber realm.

-I mean, when’s the last time you tried to find a car park at Sylvia Park or Albany on a Sunday afternoon?
+I mean, when was the last time you tried to find a car park at Sylvia Park or Albany on a Sunday afternoon?

 Botany Town Centre